Davra/MicroServices-Samples/python-microservice/new-setup/README.md

 This script converts NodeJS microservice base to a Python one.

+# To Use:

+Copy/upload the script into your wrokspace, then run it.

+> NOTE: You may need to run `chmod +x convertWorkspace.sh` (make executable)
+       and `sed -i -e 's/\r$//' convertWorkspace.sh`  (convert line endings) before running as `./convertWorkspace.sh`
+       (Especially if uploading from Windows)

+> ALSO NOTE: Only run this once obviously, as it's a bit brutal in over-writing some key files...

 # Description:

 Installs Python & pip, then anything in requirements.txt